 The gravel road segments that are scheduled for gravel resurfacing in 2024 are identified in the 2024 Gravel Resurfacing map, in Appendix C. The total amount for the capital gravel resurfacing program request in 2024 is \$332,300.

-Projected Initiation: 2024 Service Continuity Service Enhancement New Service Internal Project A new budgetary request of \$332,300 is requested in 2024.
-This projec Estimated Completion: 2024 ☑ Third-Party Project will be entirely funded from tax levy reserves.
+A new budgetary request of \$332,300 is requested in 2024.
+This project will be entirely funded from tax levy reserves.